 VUMC is excited to offer this program to our employees.
 Since there are a limited amount of shares available, we will monitor your participation throughout the project.
 At the half way mark (roughly mid-July), we will take steps to transfer CSA to another employee if a participants fails to pick up your share more than 4 times.

 Through this program, we have only 400 full shares or 800 half shares available for you to sign up for.
+There are 150 shares available for the 15% discount program.
 Enrollment will close once we reach those allotments.
 Each farm will have a limited numbers of shares as well.
-Discount shares are also available to the first 150 employees who sign up for a half or full share who don’t meet the pay level for the program.

 If you have additional questions about the program or the farms, you can contact John Compton via phone at 615.936.2686 or email at firstname.lastname@example.org.
 Once the CSA share distribution begins, you will need to contact the farms directly for farm specific questions, such as pickup location, delivery date or vegetables provided that week or any special event the farm may host.

 As a part of the Center for Biomedical Ethics and Society, the Rooted Community Health initiative seeks to engage the VUMC community in service to ecological sustainability, health promotion and human flourishing, and an ethically responsible understanding of our interdependency as a community within the vision of population health.